-Please return to your primary care clinic in 10-14 days for a progress exam.
-Skin healing will be evaluated, sutures (if present) will be removed, use of the limb will be assessed and any questions you have will be addressed.
+Please make an appointment to see your veterinarian in 10-14 days for a progress exam.
+Shoulder function will be assessed at this time, any sutures will be removed, and questions regarding physical therapy can be addressed.

 Your pet should start touching his/her toe down within the first 2 weeks.
 Thereafter, leg use should steadily improve to 90% normal at 6-8 weeks.
 If you notice a sudden deterioration in leg use at any time after surgery, please see your veterinarian for exam.